lemmerelassal/OpenUniFlash/README.md

 You can now look into how this thing works and that it's very easy to use.

 All you need is a FIFO capable interface, for example, FT2232.
-Or maybe something newer - I took a big break from electronics and dedicated myself to studying chemistry in 2013 (more specifically - drug design.
-I even won in the first round of a competition earlier this year).
+Or maybe something newer.
+I recently found Rudi Usselmann's USB core components on OpenCores and I guess you could use that, too.

 The directory structure should be obvious.
 Feel free to contribute.